DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/behaviour-management.md

 ## How do I manage more disruptive behaviour?

+## How do I build relationships with pupils?

+Often building relationships with pupils happens outside of the classroom.
+It’s having conversations with them at break time in the corridor or as they're coming into school or at after school club.
+And talking to them, not just about what they're learning from you, but taking an interest in them as people.
+What did they have for their tea last night?
+How’s their poorly dog?
+What kind of things that make them laugh or sad and getting to know their authentic self.

+But it has to be a two-way thing, you’ve got to give a little of yourself so they can empathise.
+So you could share your hopes and dreams.
+And if you've got a cat at home, that always helps.

 ## Is there any support for trainee teachers?
 As a teacher you’re never going to be perfect.
 You’re constantly learning and the variety and support you get through your day through learning all of these different things is really important.